Empirical Bernstein and betting confidence intervals for randomized quasi-Monte Carlo: Acknowledgments

 \section{Acknowledgments}

 We thank Aaditya Ramdas and Ian Waudby-Smith for helpful discussions.
+We thank an anonymous reviewer for helpful comments.
 ABO was supported by the U.S.\ National Science Foundation grant DMS-2152780.
 FJH and AGS were supported by U.S.\ National Science Foundation grant DMS-2316011.
 AGS was supported by the U.S. DOE Office of Science Graduate Student Research Program.